Tel3text/unity-plexus-effect/about.md

 # About

-**Data Scientist, Applied NLP Researcher, Project Manag
+**Data Scientist, Applied NLP Researcher, Project Manager**

+I am a data scientist and